welldan97/protocolist/README.md

 Contributing
 ------------
-I would appreciate any help in gem development.
+I would appreciate any help with gem development.
 Pull requests, issue posts are appreciated.

 Also there is probably a bunch of mistakes in my English.
 Any